U.S. state profile · USGS ComCat

 Earthquakes in Puerto Rico

-Puerto Rico ranks 5th of 38 U.S. states and territories by catalogued seismic activity - a moderately active state.
+Puerto Rico ranks 5th of 39 U.S. states and territories by catalogued seismic activity - a moderately active state, averaging about 14 M4+ events a year alongside 12 significant M6+ earthquakes since 1900.
 Below: the full M6+ event history, magnitude and depth profile, and yearly trend.

 - 296